pierreaubert/dotidx/README.md

 ## Next features

 - integrate [go-substrate-rpc-client](https://github.com/centrifuge/go-substrate-rpc-client/blob/master/main_test.go) and see if it can replace Sidecar
+- use the p2p protocol instead of the rpc one (easy with gossamer).
 - add another database support, easy with the interface.
-Options are ScyllaDB, Cassandra or FoundationDB.
+Options are ScyllaDB, Cassandra, Vitess or FoundationDB.
 - more testing for other parachains (currently only Relay Chain and StateMint are tested).
-- replace the pile of shell scripts with a proper installer, see `cmd/dixmgr`.
 - automate the monitoring, nicely working but also a pile of config files and shell scripts.
 - harden the solution (Vault or encrypted credential in systemd), firewall.
 - compare performance of doing json parsing in the DB or in the frontend.
+- replace the pile of shell scripts with a proper installer, see `cmd/dixmgr`.

 ## License